 Benefits of Embracing Loyalty Programs

 Loyalty programs are exciting tools that retailers can use to engage and attract customers.
-Properly structured, loyalty programs identify key demographics and then engage the target audience on a platform built to create an exclusive and engaging experience that provides benefits for engaging with your brand.
+Properly structured, loyalty programs identify key demographics and then engage the target audience on a platform.
+A Platform built to create an exclusive and engaging experience that provides benefits for engaging with your brand.
 This engagement and structured approach in loyalty programs provide a number of benefits once integrated into a convenience store’s POS system.

 Loyalty Programs Retain Customers

-Historically, marketing initiatives are so focused on bringing in new business that companies spend on average 11 times more recruiting new clients than they do building and nurturing existing relationships.
+Historically, marketing initiatives are so focused on bringing in new business.
+Companies spend on average 11 times more recruiting new clients than they do building and nurturing existing relationships.
 However, recent research reveals that loyal customers who engage with your brand regularly bring a number of benefits to your organization’s bottom line that we’ll dig into in subsequent sections, but the salient point here is that loyalty programs encourage and reward patronage to your brand so much that program members visit between 5%-20% more often.
 Loyalty programs have such an impact on consumer affinity for your organization that 71% of them will recommend your brand to others, versus 45% of non-members making referrals.

 Data Reveals Trends You Can Leverage in Long-Term Planning